JKRhb/dtls2/README.md

 The library provides both a client and a server implementation with support for DTLS in PKI and PSK mode.
-It is compatible with both OpenSSL 1.1 and OpenSSL 3.
+While only OpenSSL 3 is actively supported and tested with, the library might also still be compatible with OpenSSL 1.1.1, although this is not guaranteed.

 ## Limitations